 After deciding to move, the Rappahannock Concert Association took yet another leap of faith to raise funds to purchase a piano.
 Thanks to fundraisers, generous donors and two grants, that effort succeeded.
 On Saturday, September 12, 2009, Professor Michael Chertock of the University of Cincinnati’s Conservatory of Music sat at the $45,000 newly rebuilt Steinway B grand piano and played the inaugural performance in the new venue.

 Except for 2020-2021, when the concert season was cancelled due to COVID-19, year after year, RCA’s board– and many dedicated volunteers—continue to bring an eclectic concert season that features highly professional performers to the Northern Neck community at an affordable price.
-The subscription price for the concert series is still $100, and the price for a choice of three concerts is $60.
-Single tickets are $25 and STUDENTS ARE ALWAYS FREE.
+Effective with the 2024-2025 season, the subscription price for the concert series is $110, and the price for a choice of three concerts is $70.
+Single tickets are $35 and STUDENTS ARE ALWAYS FREE.

 In September 2021, 4th year string students formed the String Orchestra for Northern Neck Youth (SONNY).
 SONNY presents two concerts annually.

 A look back to the roots of community concert associations begins in the 1920s, a time of turmoil when funding for the arts was not a reality.
 In 1927 an idea revolutionizing the performing arts in America sprang up simultaneously in the Great Lakes region and in several eastern states.
 Begun as a humble experiment, it grew to “the organized audience plan” and ultimately into “COMMUNITY CONCERT” – the largest, and most enduring network of performing arts presenters that has ever existed.
 It was a simple idea.
 Instead of struggling to make up deficits after the fact, money was raised first.
 Then the artists were hired.
 The result: People were willing to buy a season’s subscription, not knowing in advance what the concerts were going to be.
-Financial risk was eliminated and subscribers enjoyed a season of professional standard concerts at a reasonable price.
-That plan still works today.
+Financial risk was eliminated, and subscribers enjoyed a season of professional standard concerts at a reasonable price.
+That plan still works today, except RCA subscribers know the concert schedule in advance of purchasing tickets.

 In the aftermath of the 1929 stock market crash and the years of the Great Depression that followed, music played an important role in raising the morale of those left without hope of ever recovering from financial ruin.
 Homes were lost, farms and equipment fell to creditors and jobs disappeared, but people could forget their worries for a little while when they could listen to music.
 Then, during the World War II years that followed, our troops overseas and our factory workers at home were inspired by the Big Band era of Glenn Miller, the Dorsey Brothers and other big bands.
 Funds were raised to buy “War Bonds” (government bonds to pay for the war effort) at venues ranging from small town theaters to Madison Square Garden in New York.
 Music gave the troops a respite from battle and a connection with home.
 Music also inspired folks at home, who rallied to the cause.